 Procedure

-ERCOT will determine the Non-Spin requirement using the 70th to 95th percentile of hourly net load uncertainty from the same month of the previous three years.
+ERCOT will determine the Non-Spin requirement using the 85th to 95th percentile of hourly net load uncertainty from the same month of the previous three years.
 Net load is defined as the ERCOT load minus the estimated un-curtailed total output from Intermittent Renewable Resource (IRR), which includes both Wind-powered Generation Resources (WGRs) and Photo-Voltaic Generation Resources (PVGR) at a point in time.
 The forecast of net load is computed by subtracting the aggregate IRR High Sustained Limits (HSLs) in the Current Operating Plans (COPs) from the Mid-Term Load Forecast (MTLF).
-The COPs and MTLF used are the updated values as of three hours prior to each Operating Hour.
-The net load uncertainty is then defined as the difference between the net load and the forecasted net load.
+The COPs and MTLF used are the updated values as of six hours prior to each Operating Hour.
+The net load uncertainty is then defined as the difference between the highest 5-minute net load within the hour and the forecasted net load.

 The risk of net load ramp is determined based on the change in net load over an hour divided by highest observed net load for the season.
-The fixed value of percentile ranging between 70th percentile and 95th percentile will be assigned to the net load forecast uncertainty calculated previously.
-Periods where the risk of net load ramp is highest will use 95th percentile compared to 70th percentile for periods with lowest risks.
+The fixed value of percentile ranging between 85th percentile and 95th percentile will be assigned to the net load forecast uncertainty calculated previously.
+Periods where the risk of net load ramp is highest will use 95th percentile compared to 85th percentile for periods with lowest risks.